 The Hawke’s Bay region administers a number of Controlled Shooting Areas throughout the region.
 Periodically vacancies arise, creating a wetland enhancement and shooting opportunity for local shooters.
 If you want to shoot this season but don’t have anywhere to hunt, give our local Fish and Game Office a call.

-Hawke’s Bay hosts a good population of ring-necked Pheasant and varying numbers of California quail with the best hunting results occurring in scrubby river margins and forestry plantations with blocks of young trees.
+Hawke’s Bay hosts a good population of ring-necked Pheasant and varying numbers of California quail with the best hunting results occurring in scrubby river margins.
 Pheasants are predominantly hunted in our major river systems with the Waipawa, Tukituki, Ngaruroro and Tutaekuri normally well worth a look.
 The best hunting is generally where good cover and watering opportunities are found (i.e. river basins), especially where these areas border orchards and/or assorted cropping areas.
 For most of these areas a dog is recommended as an easier way to cover ground effectively.

 A couple of things to remember